billhowe/dssg.github.io/_posts/2015-10-26-what-makes-good-project.markdown

 ####How to Get Involved####

 We're always looking for new ways to apply our skills for the social good.
 If you have a project for us to work on, please let us know.
-You can fill out an application <a href="http://dssg.io/2013/11/06/call-for-project-partners.html">here</a>.
 We look forward to hearing from you!